madeline-stevens/Madeline-Stevens-Resume/madeline_stevens_resume.md

 Seattle, Washington

-I am a full-stack Software Developer with a passion for making technology more inclusive and enabling teams to think with an accessibility-first mindset.
+I am a full-stack software developer with a passion for making technology more inclusive and enabling teams to think with an accessibility-first mindset.

 ### PROJECTS